nikunjsanghai/Intermediate_Programming_Cplusplus/Week6/L_and_R_values.md

 Each C++ expression (an operator with its operands, a literal, a variable name, etc.) is characterized by two independent properties: a type and a value category.
-Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: prvalue, xvalue, and lvalue.
+Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: pr value, x value, and l value.

-In C++03, an expression is either an rvalue or an lvalue.
+In C++03, an expression is either an r value or an l value.

 In C++11, an expression can be an:

-rvalue
+r value
-lvalue
+l value
-xvalue
+xv alue
-glvalue
+gl value
-prvalue
+pr value